ryanknauer/CPSC448/Readings1.md

 The second and newer method utilizes Deep Learning and Nueral Networks with very effective results.
 This method allows for less dependence on "face-physics based models", which I believe indicates ...

+In addition, this paper also classifies two seperate FER problems split between static and video input.
+This indicates methods that would be useful for interpreting based not just on a current frame, but previous frames as well - a method that would be very useful to explore for the Youtube Recognition Project being explored.